evilestmorty/evilestmorty/README.md

 mortycest monoshipper or whatever

-id prefer rickorty shippers to not interact thanks
+rickorty shippers iwc

+im not very social but i enjoy talking about things i like. i dont interact first but please interact